RedPointGlobal/redpoint-rpi/docs/observability.md

 | **Interval** (default) | Every `intervalMinutes` after pod startup | Active monitoring, short reaction time |
 | **Daily** | Once a day at `dailyAtUtc` (`HH:MM` UTC) | Operations digest at a fixed time |

 In daily mode the lookback window auto-defaults to 24 hours so consecutive cycles cover the full day.
-Daily mode also bypasses `onlyOnNewErrors` on email and Teams: if you opted into a daily summary, you get it every day even on quiet days.
+The schedule drives the analysis cycle; notification delivery is governed separately by the lifecycle engine and its own cadences (see Notifications).

-The **Run analysis now** button in the sidebar (and `POST /api/analyze`) fires an off-schedule cycle.
+An off-schedule cycle can be triggered via `POST /api/analyze` (and from the command palette in the web UI).
 Same downstream code path.
 When auth is enabled, this requires the `analyzer.admin` capability.

 ### Single-instance deployment contract